 Since we have had two elections in recent memory where the winner of the popular vote was not the winner in the Electoral College, there has been renewed concern.
 Admittedly, it's usually supporters of the candidate who lost in the Electoral College that make the most fuss, but it's a legitimate concern.

 One of the arguments for keeping the Electoral College is that with direct election, highly populous regions or urban areas would hold an undue influence on the result, that by focusing on ten or twelve large metropolitan areas, candidates would ignore rural areas and smaller cities.
 But how is that different than what we have now?
 The large cities in California dominate over the small cities and rural areas and take all of the state's 55 electoral votes.
 New York City is much more Liberal/Democratic than the rest of the state and their population negates the more Conservative/Republican votes in the rest of New York.
 Nebraska is all but ignored, with our five measly electoral votes, safely in the R column, not really worth the effort of campaigning here.
 (Although in a close election, campaigning for that one vote in District 2 happens on occasion).
 No matter what system that we use, states with higher populations (and hence populous urban areas within those populous states) will have more influence.
+However, in the current system, rural states receive proportionally more influence, since every state is guaranteed a minimum of three electoral votes.
+A state with three electoral votes has 0.56% of the electoral votes, while Wyoming, which has three electoral votes, has only 0.17% of the nation's population.

 The difference in a direct election system is that the votes in say, New York City, will not negate the votes in upstate New York.
 Every vote in the state will contribute toward the result.

-I believe part of the fondness in some quarters for the Electoral College, other than "my guy won", is an attachment for the concept that we're primarily citizens of different, unique states, not primarily Americans
+I believe part of the fondness in some quarters for the Electoral College, other than "my guy won", is an attachment for the concept that we're primarily citizens of different, unique states, not primarily Americans.

 No matter what system we use, some areas will have more influence than others, no matter what system we use, candidates will campaign in areas where the most votes are, the difference with a direct election system is that the votes of the Republican rural potato farmer in upstate New York will count exactly the same as the vote of the Democratic schoolteacher in New York City; the liberal college professor's vote in Lincoln Nebraska will count the same as the rancher in the Panhandle.
 The vote in near-the-Arctic Circle Alaska will have as much influence as a vote in Los Angeles.
 I saw a map this morning (pictured to the right)which purported